CDLUC3/ezid/doc/bdb_minter_migration_notes.md

   * Make sure the EZID code base is deployed on the specified tag
   * Make sure the EZID service and background jobs are not started

+- Note: Make sure service stays down.
+(TODO: confirm with Ashley that there are no puppet scripts that brings up the service).

 Puppet configuration `uc3-ezid-ui-<dev|stg|prd>.yaml` options:
 ```
 ensure_service: stopped